stechstudio/laravel-env-security/README.md

 Run `php artisan env:edit [name]` where `[name]` is the environment you wish to create or edit.
 This will open the file in `vi` for you to edit.
 Modify something in the file, save, and quit.

+_Use the `EDITOR` environment variable to set your preferred editor._

 #### Decrypt your .env
 Now you can run `php artisan env:decrypt [name]` which will decrypt the ciphertext file you edited, and write the plaintext to your `.env`, replacing anything that was in it.
 Now if you look at your `.env` you should see your edit.